 But then here is the tag sitemap:

-There’s almost 4 times as many thin content tag pages than there are actual blog posts.
+There are almost 4 times as many thin content tag pages than there are actual blog posts.
 There’s a big risk that, in Google’s eyes, this website overall is considered low quality.

 Don’t just start creating random tags all over the place.
 Manage tags so that they actually add value to your blog, lower your bounce rate, and improve the site navigation.